 Fundamentally, performance-related pay is just not a good way to reward employees for hard work.
 It encourages increased, unhealthy competitiveness and can often lead to burnout, as employees feel pressured to keep working harder and faster until they fall off the hamster wheel.
 An exhausted, drained and unhappy workforce is never going to be conducive to a productive and positive working environment – in fact, it’s a fast-track route to a business catastrophe.

 If improving company loyalty, performance and employee morale is your goal, there are far more effective ways to do so that will ensure long-running happiness of your staff.
-Listening to feedback and addressing the challenges that your employees face in their day-to-day working lives is the best place to start.
+Listening to feedback with employee feedback tools and addressing the challenges that your employees face in their day-to-day working lives is the best place to start.

 This will give you an insight into areas where processes can be streamlined, or where teams may need to be expanded to cope with workload.
 While it may seem like a simple solution to put a pound sign on the problem, it won’t solve anything, and will only exacerbate problems in the long run.